monsterkodi/ko/README.md

 #   000   000   0000000   0000000     000     000   0000000   0000000   000   000  0000000    0000000   000   000  0000000
 --->
 ## multicursors

+ko differs a bit from common implementations of multicursors:
+- not all cursors are equal:
+    - main cursor is always distuingishable
+    - main cursor can be moved independently from other cursors
+- in most cases cursors are kept in their respective lines
+    - no weird cursor chaos when some cursors cross line boundaries and some don't
+- in ko, cursors can be positioned after the end of lines
+    - cursors after the end of line have two representations: blue and orange/yellow
+    - the orange/yellow position shows where text will be inserted
+    - missing spaces are added automatically in multicursor mode

+the main shortcuts:
 - **⌘click**               add or remove single cursor
 - **⌘up|down**             grow all vertical cursor lines up or down
 - **^⇧up|down**            grow only main cursor line up or down